-The proposal should include plans for engaging families and community members in the school's plan for expansion.
+The proposal should include plans for engaging families and community members in the school's planning, development and continued operations.
 The plans should include roles that parents and community members will serve, as well as recruitment and ongoing engagement strategies.
-Schools must include data on existing levels of involvement from these stakeholder groups.
+Schools that already are open should include data on existing levels of involvement from these stakeholder groups.

-- The school summarizes its marketing plan, explaining how students and parents in the community will be informed about the community school's plan for expansion. - The school describes how students and parents in the community will be informed about the community school, including details about targeted outreach plans for specific educationally disadvantaged student populations. - The school describes opportunities for prospective families to ask questions, obtain additional information and tour the facility. - The school presents significant planning and effort to engage families in the operation and support of expansion activities. - The school describes its plan for engaging and empowering parents in the school's ongoing operations. - The school describes how parents were involved in developing the expansion activity and how parents will be involved in implementation of expansion. - The school presents significant planning and effort to engage prospective community members in the school's development of expansion efforts and operations. - The roles that community members play in developing the school's expansion plan are described. - The school describes its plan for engaging and empowering community members in the school's ongoing operations. - The school explains its plan for attracting, recruiting and retaining the involvement of members of the community. - The school describes the current level of community engagement in the school, supported by data.
+- The school summarizes its marketing plan, explaining how students and parents in the community will be informed about the community school. - The school describes how students and parents in the community will be informed about the community school, including details about targeted outreach plans for specific educationally disadvantaged student populations. - The school describes opportunities for prospective families to ask questions, obtain additional information and tour the facility. - The school presents significant planning and effort to engage families in the school's development and operations. - The roles that parents may play in developing the school are described. - The school describes its plan for engaging and empowering parents in the school's ongoing operations. - If the school is already open, it describes the current level of parent engagement in the school, supported by data. - The school presents significant planning and effort to engage prospective community members in the school's development and operations. - The roles that community members play in developing the school are described. - The school describes its plan for engaging and empowering community members in the school's ongoing operations. - The school explains its plan for attracting, recruiting and retaining the involvement of members of the community. - If the school is already open, it describes the current level of community engagement in the school, supported by data.